jubako/jubako/README.rst

 Replace zim
 -----------

+The `zim format<https://github.com/openzim/libzim>`_ is a archive format to store content (mainly html content) in one archive.

+It shares a lot of feature of Jubako.
+(In fact, Jubako is inspired from zim).

-Arx archives could be use to replace zim format :
+Jubako could be use to replace zim format :

 - Content would be put in one pack
 - An index for the entries with four keys : url, title, mimetype and a contentAddress.